Myanmar junta blocks internet access as coup protests expand | Politics

 Myanmar's new military authorities appeared to have cut most access to the Internet on Saturday as they faced a rising tide of protest over their coup that toppled Aung San Suu Kyi's elected civilian government.

 Numerous internet users noted a slow disappearance of services, especially from mobile service providers, that accelerated sharply late Saturday morning.
-Broadband connection also later failed, while there were mixed reports on whether landline telephone service was still working.
+The broadband connection also later failed, while there were mixed reports on whether landline telephone service was still working.

 Netblocks, a London-based service that tracks internet disruptions and shutdowns, said Saturday afternoon that "a near-total internet shutdown is now in effect'' in Myanmar, with connectivity falling to just 16% of normal levels.